rosell-dk/picoQuery/README.md

 The following methods is currently supported:
 .addClass(), .after(), .append(), .appendTo(), .attr(), .before(), .children(), .click(), .clone(), .closest(), .css(), .each(), .empty(), .eq(), .filter(), .find(), .first(), .focus(), .get(), .hide(), .html(), .insertAfter(), .insertBefore(), jQuery.noConflict(), .keyup(), .map(), .next(), .offset(), .offsetParent(), .on(), .parent(), .prepend(), .prependTo(), .prev(), .ready(), .remove(), .removeAttr(), .removeClass(), .text(), .trigger()

+And its rapidly growing at a rate about one new method per day.
 Focus in the 0.4 release will be to support even more of the jQuery API.
 Please let me know if there is a specific method you wish to be supported.

 If you cannot wait for support of a certain method, you can add instance methods this way: